Sayantan0013/k_compressor/README.md

 # k_compressor
 Image compressor Using k-mean

-For more description please check IDP Project presentation file.
+For more details please check IDP Project presentation file.